h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 * containing values "1.0" and "1.1" - allow either historic RADIUS/TLS or RADIUS/1.1
 * containing value "1.1" - require RADIUS/1.1.

 This configuration is also extensible to future ALPN names if that extension becomes necessary.
+New versions can simply be added to the list.

-A more descriptive definition of the variable and the meaning of the values is given below.
+A more detailed definition of the variable and the meaning of the values is given below.

 Configuration Flag Name